 - Do not bring anything into the clean room that is not absolutely necessary for the work you are doing. - You should leave all coats and jackets outside the clean room on the hallway coat rack - Backpacks, purses and other items can be securely stored in the lockers located in the SMIF hallway across from the large whiteboard.
 These lockers are for storing items only while you are in the cleanroom, and must be emptied when you leave the cleanroom. - Items that are not allowed in the gowning room or clean room include: - Food, drinks, or gum - Paper (special clean room paper lab-books can be purchased from SMIF for use in the clean room) - Cardboard or any other packing material - Pencils, erasers, or felt-tip markers - You must clean off any items (sample carriers, equipment, parts, tools, etc) before bringing them into the clean room.
-Wipes and cleaning solution are located in the gowning room for this purpose. - Activities that are not allowed in the gowning room or clean room include: - Do not wear make-up. - Do not comb your hair in the clean room or gowning room. - Do not run or engage in "horseplay"
+Wipes and cleaning solution are located in the gowning room for this purpose. - Activities that are not allowed in the gowning room or clean room include: - Do not comb your hair in the clean room or gowning room. - Do not run or engage in "horseplay"

-6.2 Clean Room Attire
+5.2 Clean Room Attire

-- Prior to entering the gowning area of the clean room you should ensure the following: - Do not wear dirty clothes; particularly muddy boots or shoes into the clean room - Bare legs should be covered. - Socks or nylons should be worn along with closed toe shoes that completely cover the foot. - Entrance and Donning Sequence - Enter into the pre-gown area - Log in for clean room usage using the sign-in computer
+- Prior to entering the gowning area of the clean room you should ensure the following: - Do not wear dirty clothes; particularly muddy boots or shoes into the clean room - Bare legs should be covered. - Socks or nylons should be worn along with closed toe shoes that completely cover the foot. - It is recommended that you refrain from wearing make-up in the cleanroom.
+Make-up can shed, causing particulates, and also tends to stain the inside of the cleanroom head cover.